-Answer Blanks in Limits of Integration
+Answer Rules in Limits of Integration

-Answer blanks in the limits of integration
+Answer rules in limits of integration

 Complete Code